-However, in the original context, Ireneus was using the idea of apostolic succession to show that every church leader, including the one in question, the Bishop of Rome, had a responsibility to follow the teaching that the Apostles had given and that their successors up to that point had also followed.
-His reason for mentioning apostolic succession was not to prove any idea like the papacy, but to give the Bishop of Rome reasons for abandoning the false teaching he had fallen into, and returning to the faith of the Apostles.
+However, in the original context, Irenaeus was using the idea of apostolic succession to show that every church leader, including the one in question, the Bishop of Rome, had a responsibility to follow the teaching that the Apostles had given and that their successors up to that point had also followed.
+His reason for mentioning apostolic succession was not to prove any idea like the papacy, but to give the Bishop of Rome reasons for abandoning the false teaching into which he had fallen, to convince him to return to the faith of the Apostles.

-Ireneus the First to Use the Term, "Catholic Church"
+Irenaeus the First to Use the Term, "Catholic Church"

-Ireneus was the first to use the term "catholic" in connection with the church. vii He used "catholic" in the sense of "universal" or "one".
+Irenaeus was the first to use the term "catholic" in connection with the church.^{vii} He used "catholic" in the sense of

+"universal" or "one".
 He was not using it in the sense of distinguishing between Catholic and Protestant, for in fact, neither of those ideas were yet a reality.
-He was not speaking of the modern Roman Catholic or the Greek Catholic church, but simply of the whole or universal church.
-His argument was that the whole church was against Eleuther's heresy, so he said the "catholic" (universal, whole) church was against the teaching of Montanus, which Eleuther was following.
+He was not speaking of the modern Roman Catholic or the Greek Catholic church, but simply of the whole or universal church followint the teaching Jesus gave to His apostles.
+His argument was that the whole church was against Eleutherius's heresy, so he said the "catholic" (universal, whole) church was against the teaching of Montanus, which Eleutherius was following.
 The modern idea of Roman Catholicism developed gradually much later, and is in fact a contradiction in terms, since it specifies a specific place or a specific brand in the same breath as claiming that the church is universal.
-Ireneus claimed only that it was universal, and universally united against the Montanus heresy.
+Irenaeus claimed only that it was universal, and universally united against the Montanus heresy.

-Ireneus Fights Against Victor, Another Bishop of Rome
+Irenaeus Fought Against Victor, Another Bishop of Rome

-The Bishop of Rome who followed Eleuther was named Victor.
+The Bishop of Rome who followed Eleutherius was named Victor.
 Victor began to try to force Christians in other places to follow his leadership.
-One of the questions Christians disagreed about in the church of the second century was between Christians in the East and in the West.
+One of the questions Christians disagreed about in the church of the second century divided Christians in the East and in the West.
 This question was about which day the Christians should celebrate Jesus' death and resurrection.
-Victor pushed hard to try to force all Christians to follow his decision in the matter, but Christians in the East refused. viii What does this tell us?
+Victor pushed hard to try to force all Christians to follow his decision in the matter, but Christians in the East refused.^{viii}

+What does this tell us?
 Did the Christians in the East recognize him as the Pope, the representative of God on earth over the whole church?
 The mouthpiece of God?
 No. Up until that time, Christians had not yet developed any idea that one person was supposed to be over the whole church or that one person had such authority that all Christians should follow him.

-Ireneus wrote to Victor, trying to get him to seek peace in the matter.
-Ireneus told Victor that if he tried to force the issue, it could divide the church.
+Irenaeus wrote to Victor in Rome, trying to get him to seek peace in the matter.
+Irenaeus told Victor that if he tried to force the issue, it could divide the church.
 Again, he followed the argument of naming the bishops who had held Victor's position before him, arguing that these bishops sought peace in the church, giving Christians in every place the choice of celebrating the Easter season at the time they chose.
-Ireneus was trying to convince Victor to act in a manner that would promote peace within the church.
+Irenaeus was trying to convince Victor to act in a manner that would promote peace within the church.
 In doing so, he had some very strong and critical words for Victor.
-He said that Victor did not know the love of Jesus Christ.
-Strange words for an assistant pastor, if Victor had been recognized as the supreme leader of the whole church!
+He said that Victor did not know the love of Jesus Christ.^{ix} Strange words for an assistant pastor, if Victor had been recognized as the supreme leader of the whole church!